 Whether it was photography, videos, or written articles, the MXD team dove right in.
 They paid attention to what other marketers were using or praising, then tried it for themselves.
 So far, the only technique they haven’t used yet is paid social advertising, but as more platforms become “pay-to-play,” even that might change.

-3. WHY SOCIAL MEDIA?
+3. WHY GET SOCIAL MEDIA FOR MANUFACTURERS?

 As they worked, the MXD team made sure to hold to one particular rule that the company had been founded on: customers first.
 And while the phrase itself sounds like a no-brainer, some companies do struggle with it.
 But what it means is that your target audience is comprised of, in many cases, average individuals.